catherinejoyc/WhereIsEleanorRose/README.md

 #NOTE
-This is not the original repository but since it is our diploma project, its original repository is on our school's private server (which we no longer have access to).
+This is not the original repository.

 <div align="center">